raviksagar/hello-world/README.md

 # CustomerManagement
-Project to manages customer information
+Project to manage the customer information
 ---
 ## Description
 This project to manages the customer information.
 It has services to create/update/delete the customer.